-If you divorce after retiring, the spouse to whom you were married when you retired may be awarded all or part of your monthly benefit or remaining account balance under a QDRO.
+If you divorce after retiring, the spouse to whom you were married when you retired may be awarded all or part of your remaining account balance under a QDRO.
 This is true regardless of the payment form you elected.
+However, if you elected a Joint and Survivor annuity at retirement, the form of payment will remain in effect and your former spouse will remain entitled to the survivor annuity upon your death.